-Both LHC and FLHC are public charities under Section 501(c)(3) of the Internal Revenue Code.
-As public charities, the entities are exempt from state and federal income taxes on income earned in accordance with their tax-exempt purposes.
+The Organization is a public charity under Section 501(c)(3) of the Internal Revenue Code.
+As a public charity, the Organization is exempt from state and federal income taxes on income earned in accordance with its tax-exempt purpose.
 Unrelated business income is subject to state and federal income tax.
-Management has evaluated the Organization's tax positions and concluded that the Organization has no unrelated business income or uncertain tax positions that require adjustment to the consolidated financial statements.
+Management has evaluated the Organization's tax positions and concluded that the Organization has no unrelated business income or uncertain tax positions that require adjustment to the financial statements.